-Currently, my focus is on Paid Distribution (See tactic #1 above) and some cross promotion, and the occasional podcast that is either hosted by a client, or from someone else that might have a large enough audience to make it worthwhile.
+Currently, my focus is on Paid Distribution (see tactic #1 above) and some cross promotion, and the occasional podcast that is hosted by a client, or someone with a large enough audience to make it worthwhile.

 Keep Returning to Content

 Content is King.
 Distribution is Queen.
-These are equal forces in building a true audience.
+These are equal forces in building an audience.

-If your content is good, and you’ve done a good job distributing it, it will spread, and your true audience will grow.
+If your content is good, and you’ve distributed it well, your true audience will grow.

 To keep it sustainable and fulfilling for you, keep returning to your deeper purpose for growing an audience: making a positive impact, and growing your own skills.

 Do this and you will be sought out, and referred.
 You’ll build an audience you love. ❦